Narita vs. Haneda (2026): Which Airport Should You Choose?

-Narita International Airport is further from central Tokyo than Haneda International Airport.
-Almost all international flights land at this airport.
+Narita International Airport is further from central Tokyo than Haneda Airport.
+The airport is a major gateway for international flights.
 There are plenty of public transportation options to reach central Tokyo from the airport, including the JR Narita Express, the Keisei Skyliner, buses, taxis, and even helicopters.

-Haneda International Airport is closer to central Tokyo than Narita International Airport.
+Haneda Airport is closer to central Tokyo than Narita International Airport.
 Almost all domestic flights land at this airport.
 There are fewer transportation options from the airport to central Tokyo, some requiring transfers, but the journey is much quicker and cheaper.

 If you are looking for more information about Tokyo and Japan, I highly recommend you pick up a guidebook such as Lonely Planet Best of Tokyo 2020